falkr/ttm4115-2020/pages/prep-communication.md

-Goals: The learning goals specific for this week are the following:
+:goals: The learning goals specific for this week are the following:

 - Recognize and recite basic communication patterns and terminology.
 - Relate communication mechanisms to each other.